WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 ### The responses section {#responses-section}

-The responses section does not add any items to the bundle metadata struct.
+The responses section does not add any items to the bundle metadata map.
 Instead, its offset and length are used in processing the index section ({{index-section}}).